 I’m glad to have my friend Pastor Mike Montegomery guest blogging on Reagan Review.
 I’ve learned over the last few years that he is a dedicated Pastor who loves his people, is dedicated to preaching God’s Word, and has a passion for souls.
 He is as true a friend as could one could be.
-He was the one who moved in our home while we were in Tennessee a week soon after Alicia became paralyzed and tore a closet out of our bedroom replacing it with an accessible bathroom.
+He was the one who moved in our home while we were in Tennessee a week soon after my wife became paralyzed and tore a closet out of our bedroom replacing it with an accessible bathroom.
 He even raised the funds for the project.
 Needless to say, his Christianity is of the real variety.
 We love his entire family.
 He is also a reader and I love to hear his take on books he has read.

 He has his own blog at

 By: John Piper

 First Published in 2002